KochiPython/kochi-python-pelican/content/march_2015_meetup_report.md

 Summary: March-2015 meetup report, held at Zyxware Technologies on on March 7, 2015

-Our fourth meetup was held at <a href="http://www.zyxware.com/" target="_blank">Zyxware Technologies</a> on 7th March, 2015.
-The total attendence was above 30 including the speakers.
+The fourth meetup was held at <a href="http://www.zyxware.com/" target="_blank">Zyxware Technologies</a> on 7th March, 2015.
+Total attendence was above 30 including the speakers.

-We started at 3:30PM with the session on Logging in python for large applications by <a href="https://www.facebook.com/fayaz.yusuf.khan" target="_blank">Fayaz Yusuf Khan</a>.
+We started at 3:30PM with the session on <b>Logging in python for large applications</b> by <a href="https://www.facebook.com/fayaz.yusuf.khan" target="_blank">Fayaz Yusuf Khan</a>.
 Fayaz started with the basic logging levels and libraries like logbook available in python.
 He also talked about error reporting methods in various frameworks and his experiences with the advanced logging tools like sentry.

 #####Slide